hozlucas28/Java-Practical-Work-2025/README.md

     }

     ItemsRepository "1" --o "0...*" Item : Has
-    ItemsRepository "1" --* "1...*" JSONRecipe : Instance and uses the static method

     PrologService "1" --o "1" Inventory : Has a reference to PrologService "1" --o "1" ItemsRepository : Has a reference to